 If you have a business that relies on local customers, then a Google My Business listing (now called Business Profile) is a must-have digital marketing strategy for growth.

-These strategies can also help you reduce your advertising budget on Google Adwords because you’ll start to rank higher for organic searches and on Google Maps.
+These strategies can also help you reduce your advertising budget on Google Ads because you’ll start to rank higher for organic searches and on Google Maps.

 1. Add Keywords to Your Google My Business Description